McKinley Stump: McKinley Stump

 Dimensions and descriptions of the McKinley Stump differ depending on the source.
-A 1901 news article by the The Morning Oregonian of Portland mentioned the stump of "green fir" to be 9 ft in diameter and 12 ft tall.
+A 1901 news article by The Morning Oregonian of Portland mentioned the stump of "green fir" to be 9 ft in diameter and 12 ft tall.
 As reported by the Chehalis Bee-Nugget in April 1902 and again in May 1903, the stump came from a Douglas fir measuring 28 ft in circumference with a height of 8 ft; the age of the trunk was originally estimated at 600 years.
 After McKinley's death, the age of the tree was reported to be 360 years of age.
 In 1916, the Bee-Nugget newspaper lists the height of the stump as 8 ft, becoming a measurement most commonly used in later mentions of the podium.
 The American Lumberman magazine reported more detailed dimensions in 1920, agreeing on the elevation of the platform.
 The report further clarified the diameters of the platform, 12 ft, 6 in at the base and 8 ft, 4 in at the top.

 A metal band was noted in 1919 to already have been in place along the outside of the landmark to "hold the bark on".
 The bark was reported to be 4 in to 5 in thick.